jfreeman812/QE-Tools/sdlcs/python-standards.rst

 * Names should be descriptive.
 Follow the DAMP_ principle.
   With the exception of loops, generator expressions, and comprehensions, there should never be single letter variable/class/etc names in the code.
-* The maximum recommend line width is 100 characters.
+* The maximum recommended line width is 100 characters.
 * Always use spaces, never tabs.
 * Comment code sections that are not readily apparent in their purpose.